Business Resource Collective

 The BRC has near-term and long-term goals, which together, can build awareness, concern, and action to influence state-level funding for ongoing programs and on-time investments for BIPOC small businesses.
 In support of policies and degree of investment to further the health of BIPOC small businesses, the BRC can take steps over the next several legislative sessions to achieve the following:

-- Advance the Invest in Micro to Main Street Businesses Campaign: BRC will continue to proactively advocate for bills that reflect material investments in resources and policies that can deepen support of the type of micro and small businesses that BRC members serve.
-This includes:
+- Transformative investments: BRC will continue to proactively advocate for bills that reflect material investments in resources and policies that can deepen support of the type of micro and small businesses that BRC members serve, including our 2023 Investment Package, which includes:

 Building on years of work around economic development, the BRC worked with Hennepin and Ramsey counties in 2020 to ensure our communities’ entrepreneurs and businesses were not left out of the programs intended to provide relief to businesses impacted by COVID.
 As a result: